echronos/echronos/components/rigel/docs.md

 * types: CamelCase version of `prefix`, so [<span class="api">TaskId</span>] becomes `RtosTaskId`.

 * constants: upper-case version of `prefix` plus an underscore, so [<span class="api">TASK_ID_ZERO</span>] becomes `RTOS_TASK_ID_ZERO`.

-## Variant-Specific Interrupt Event Configuration

-### `interrupt_events/interrupt_event/task`

-This configuration item specifies the task to which a signal set is sent when the interrupt event is raised.
-This configuration item is optional.
-If no task is set, raising the interrupt event causes a fatal error.
-If the system designer does not set the task in the static configuration, it can be set at runtime using the [<span class="api">interrupt_event_task_set</span>] API.

-### `interrupt_events/interrupt_event/sig_set`

-This configuration item specifies the signal set that is sent to the interrupt event's associated task.
-A signal set is a list of one or more specified signal labels.
-This configuration item is optional and defaults to the empty set.

 ## Task Signal Configuration